Voultapher/sort-research-rs/writeup/unreasonable/text.md

 The hash map approach is significantly faster than the binary tree.
 This will vary with the used hash function and data structure implementations.

-An effect that was visible before but is more pronounced now, is that for the measured inputs larger than `8B * 2e6 = 16MB` throughput decreases for both approaches.
+An effect that was visible before but is more pronounced here, is that for the measured inputs larger than `8B * 2e6 = 16MB` throughput decreases for both approaches.
 This is indicative of pipeline stalls caused by the high latency inherent to large off-chip memory (DRAM).
 Specifically the CPU was not able to